Time management

 Make to-do lists

 These lists can be daily, weekly, or monthly.
 Organising in this way will help you keep track of tasks and deadlines.
-However, don’t spend all your time writing to-do lists.
-To-do lists can help manage time but should not be a hindrance to actually getting things done!
-There are apps available that can help manage your to-do lists and help you set goals.
-Eg. mylifeorganized.
+There are apps available that can help manage your to-do lists and help you set goals such as mylifeorganized.

 -